Building projects is the best way to learn and showcase your skills. Here are ideas across different tech stacks.

 Key Features: Content templates, customization options, export formats, usage tracking

-Market Relevance: AI integration is highly sought after in 2025.
+Market Relevance: AI integration is highly sought after.

 Mobile development skills are highly valued.
 These projects work for React Native, Flutter, or native iOS/Android development.